androidfanatic/androidfanatic.github.io/blog/hugo/content/post/mapping-my-ladakh-road-trip.md

 const jpegs = allFiles.filter(file => /\.jpe?g$/i.test(file));
 ```

 Next we will parse data out of all the selected jpegs.
-Given the asynchronous nature of EXIF data extraction, we will create an array of promises that we'd later resolve using `Promise.all()` to get EXIF data of all these files in an array.
+Given the asynchronous nature of <a href="https://github.com/gomfunkel/node-exif" target="_blank">EXIF</a> data extraction, we will create an array of promises that we'd later resolve using `Promise.all()` to get EXIF data of all these files in an array.

 The result of these promises are structured in JSON format, that we'd then use to render the photos back on a map.